Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

   `https://api.basistheory.com/reactor-formulas/{id}`
 </span>

-Update a reactor formula by ID in the tenant.
+Update a Reactor Formula by ID in the Tenant.

 ### Permissions